olcf/olcf-user-docs/profiling/TAU.rst

 - When the execution finishes, there is one folder for each TAU_METRICS declaration with the format ``MULTI__``
-	- If you do not declare the TAU_METRICS variable, then by default is used the TIME and the profiling files are not in a folder When the execution ends, there will be one file per process, called profile.X.Y.Z, in this case is just one file, called profile.0.0.0
+	- If you do not declare the TAU_METRICS variable, then by default is used the TIME and the profiling files are not in a folder When the execution ends, there will be one file per process, called profile.X.Y.Z, in this case, is just one file, called **profile.0.0.0**
 - We can export a text file with some information through pprof tool or visualize through paraprof
-- If an application has no MPI, use the argument --smpiargs="off" for the jsrun
+- If an application has no MPI at all, use the argument ``--smpiargs="off"`` for the jsrun otherwise, TAU will fail as MPI is active by default, and probably int he TAU makefile is not declared any MPI.

 .. code::